-Available in two digital formats and as PDF:
+Available in paperback, two digital formats, and as PDF:

-The Great Sweetening: Life After Thought (eBookIt, 2016) is an ebook collection of essay teachings originally on Jan’s website.
+The Great Sweetening: Life After Thought (eBookIt, 2017 and 2016) is a collection of essay teachings originally on Jan’s website.
 These essays invite the spiritual seeker to ask “What am I?”
 The search for truth comes down to this: “Am I what my ego and mind tell me I am?
 Or am I consciousness itself?”

 Jan explores how the sense of self is created by thought patterns, memory, and beliefs.
 She gently shows how the ego uses the mind to keep this self seeming real and worthy of the enormous attention it receives, and offers helpful guidance about how to relate to mental activity so that painful thoughts no longer imprison.
 The compelling reality of the self thus begins to soften, making it possible to sense the larger reality within.
 It’s only because the mind-made self seems to be what we are that this sense of well-being is not realized in moment-to-moment life.